-For all the pizza enthusiasts reading this, we all know that woodfired pizza has that unique, smokey flavor.
+For all the pizza enthusiasts reading this, we all know that wood-fired oven pizza has that unique, smokey flavor.
 The beauty of the process is that every pizza will taste slightly different.

-See Related: 13 Best Day Trips from Minneapolis
+See Related: Best Day Trips from Minneapolis

-Donatelli’s has a large menu, and portion sizes to go along with it!
-Their pizzas are not exactly small either.
+This Italian restaurant has been a staple in Minnesota for generations, 42 years.
+Donatelli’s has a large menu and portion sizes to accompany it!
+Their pizzas are not exactly small, either.

 The classic Italian spot boasts classic pizza selections.
 Including their famous “Heart Stopper” with the warning: Not Weight Watchers™ approved.